 Stephen Muldrow, who is the Acting US Attorney said, “This settlement underscores our Office’s commitment to civil health care fraud enforcement.”

 The GAO has indicated that we the people are overcharged by some Medicare Advantage plans due to inflated risk scores.
 At least six whistle-blowers have similar allegations and lawsuits about tampering with the risk scores.

 One of Sewell’s attorneys, Mary Inman (also of Constantine Cannon) said, “This is the largest whistle-blower settlement involving health insurers’ manipulation of their members’ risk scores.”
 She also said that the settlement “…sends an important signal to health insurers that the government is serious about risk adjustment fraud.”

 Mary Inman also said, “I wish my client were here to see it.”

-Her client Sewell had also alleged that in addition to the MA plans overcharging, these two Florida based plans didn't have enough service providers to justify their growth.
+Her client Sewell had also alleged that in addition to the MA plans to overcharge, these two Florida based plans didn’t have enough service providers to justify their growth.
 That includes physicians and hospitals.
 This is also a violation of Medicare regulations.

 The Optimum plan had approximately 3,000 members when it started in 2004 but later expanded.
 Freedom started in 2005, and in a couple of years had over 12,000 members.